vmware-tanzu-labs/educates-training-platform/docs/getting-started/installing-operator.rst

 If deploying the web based training portal, the cluster must have available persistent volumes of type ``ReadWriteOnce (RWO)``.
 A default storage class must have been defined so that persistent volume claims do not need to specify a storage class.

-Testing of eduk8s has mainly been performed using Kubernetes 1.17-1.18.

 You need to have cluster admin access in order to install the eduk8s operator.

 Cluster pod security policies